hst12/Starfield-Macros/README.md

 - Adjust timing and key parameters at the top of the script as needed for your playstyle or NG+ level.

 ## Disclaimer
 Use at your own risk.
-This script is provided as-is and is intended for single-player use only.
+This script is provided as-is.

 ---